abisxir/alasgar/README.md

 ![](docs/files/light-color-changes.gif)

-As you see we called "let light = getComponent[SpotPointLightComponent](script)" to get access to our component.
-It is the same if we call like this: "let light = getComponent[SpotPointLightComponent](script)"

 # Screen size
 By default the screen size is equal with window size, but maybe you like to have a lower resolution:
 ```nim